MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 - The final example uses [Unity](../../../sdks/unity3d/quickstart.md), but this technique can be used with any **SDK**.

-## General Idea and Implementation
+## General idea and implementation

 We already have a built-in feature of defining A/B segments for a player (described in the [A/B Testing quickstart](../../analytics/ab-testing/quickstart.md)).
 Let's reuse those segments to return title data, based on which bucket our player belongs to.